 Passion for the environment

 We’re proud to offer our employees opportunities to be sustainable at work.
 Our ‘Green Team’ initiative was started by a passionate group of employees in the UK in 2019.
-In 2021 it was rolled out globally, allowing employees to work together to drive environmental engagement.
-Environmental Awareness training is mandatory for our employees so that we are united in our vision of a greener Colt DCS.
+In 2021 it was rolled out globally, allowing employees in all countries to share their passion for the environment and work together to drive environmental engagement on a local level.
+Environmental Awareness training is mandatory for our employees globally ensuring that we are united in our vision of a greener Colt.

 Putting the spotlight on our people